AMDmi3/opening_hours.js/README.md

 * Support for school holidays (```SH 10:00-14:00```).
   * Currently only Germany is supported (based on ical files from [schulferien.org][]).
-  * To update the school holiday definition or add definitions for other countries the script [convert\_ical\_to\_json][convert-ical-to-json] can be used (probably includes a little bit of adjustment of the script) to generate JSON definition based on ical calendar files, which can then be added to the library.
+  * To update the school holiday definition or add definitions for other countries the script [convert\_ical\_to\_json][ohlib.convert-ical-to-json] can be used (probably includes a little bit of adjustment of the script) to generate JSON definition based on ical calendar files, which can then be added to the library.

 * There can be two cases which need to be separated (this applies for PH and SH):
   1. ```Mo-Fr,PH```: The facility is open Mo-Fr and PH.
 If PH is a Sunday for example the facility is also open.
 This is the default case.